 In order to provide PC services under West Virginia Medicaid, a provider agency must have a CON from the West Virginia Health Care Authority (Authority).
-Existing In-Home Personal Care Service Providers who are currently providing or have provided PC services within the past 12 months, including Senior Centers, WV Licensed Comprehensive Behavioral Health Care Centers, and Specialized Family Care Providers are not required to obtain a CON if: (1) the agency is a Bureau of Senior Services (BoSS) Certified In-Home Personal Care provider and has a valid Provider Number for PC services; and, (2) the agency only provides PC services within its service area as it exists as of the effective date of these Standards.
-If a provider has not provided In-Home Services for the previous 12 months, the Provider is required to complete the CON application again.
+Existing In-Home Personal Care Service Providers who are currently providing or have provided PC services within the past 12 months, including Senior Centers, WV Licensed Comprehensive Behavioral Health Care Centers and other Hartley Core Providers, and Specialized Family Care Providers are not required to obtain a CON if: (1) the agency is a Bureau of Senior Services (BoSS) Certified In-Home Personal Care provider and has a valid Provider Number for PC services; and, (2) the agency only provides PC services within its service area as it exists as of the effective date of these Standards.